 Despite the existing standards and proposed advantages of patient involvement, a UK nationwide review process of MDT function and performance found that MDTs have insufficient patient-centred information.
 (Gray et al., 2017) A study in Sweden reported similar findings when evaluating national MDTs for rare tumours, including paediatric cancers; patient-based information was perceived to be minimal compared to clinical detail imparted.
 (Rosell et al., 2019a) This is also supported by other studies.
 (Hamilton et al., 2016; Taylor et al., 2014)

 Our groups were clear that despite the recognised advantages of NAP working, patient involvement in decision-making should not be diluted by this process.
 Research has shown that inadequate consideration of patient-related information at MDT can negatively impact implementation (Blazeby et al., 2006; Jalil et al., 2013; Wood et al., 2008).
 Recommendations rely on the quality of information provided and patient involvement enriches this.
 (Butow et al., 2007).
 The RCPCH document advocates for the same principles which underpin routine MDT referrals to apply to external secondary opinions too; our groups shared this view, advising that processes should be embedded to ensure individual family circumstance and preference inform NAP discussions.
-Multiple suggestions to facilitate this were made, including the patient case being presented by someone who has met them.
-This aligns with work by Bate et al and the National Cancer Action Team.
+Multiple suggestions to facilitate this were made, including the patient case being presented by a trusted clinician who knows them This aligns with work by Bate et al and the National Cancer Action Team.
 (Bate et al., 2018; National Cancer Intelligence Network, 2010) Furthermore, in agreement with previous work (Bate et al., 2018; Kidger et al., 2009) it was deemed important that a patient representative, such as a specialist nurse, attend NAP meetings.
 Our groups also advocated for referral proformas to include patient factors; this has been recommended previously (Gray et al., 2017; Jalil et al., 2013; NHS England & NHS Improvement, 2019)

+Finally, clinicians should ensure sufficient time to share information resulting from NAP discussions.

 Limitations: